 An AP that is an OMI initiator shall set the UL MU Disable subfield to 0.

-The Tx NSTS subfield to the maximum NSTS that the STA will use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.
+The Tx NSTS subfield to the maximum NSTS that the STA will use for an HE TB PPDU sent in response to a triggering frame(#25126, 25068).

-The Channel Width subfield to the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.
+The Channel Width subfield to the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a triggering frame(#25126, 25068).

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 25126, 25068):

-The OMI responder shall indicate an RU allocation in the RU Allocation subfield of the User Info field of a Trigger frame or TRS Control subfield addressed to the OMI initiator, that is within the operating channel width specified in the Channel Width subfield of the OM Control subfield received from the OMI initiator and subject to the restrictions defined in 27.3.1.2 (OFDMA).
+The OMI responder shall indicate an RU allocation in the RU Allocation subfield of the User Info field of a triggering frame(#25126, 25068) addressed to the OMI initiator, that is within the operating channel width specified in the Channel Width subfield of the OM Control subfield received from the OMI initiator and subject to the restrictions defined in 27.3.1.2 (OFDMA).

 Link adaptation using the HLA Control subfield